 Seven Coding Agents, One Space Invaders Clone

-On June 15, the Claude subscription I’ve been using for unattended coding work splits into three.
-I can keep the chat.
-I can keep Claude Code at the keyboard.
-I can’t keep using Claude Code as a background worker — the agentic-loop billing moves to its own tier, and the math on running it the way I’ve been running it stops working for me.
+On June 15, the Claude subscription I’ve been using for unattended coding work splits into two.
+I can keep using the chatbot at the same cost, typing to it on the keyboard interactively.
+I can’t keep using Claude Code as a background worker, embedded using claude -p into broader automated workflows — the unattended operation billing moves to its own tier, and the math on running it the way I’ve been running it stops working for me.

-That deadline is under four weeks out, and it’s forcing me to examine practices I’ve been letting run on autopilot.
+That deadline is less than four weeks out, and it’s forcing me to examine practices I’ve been letting run on autopilot.
 I have a small fleet of long-running engineering tasks that have been quietly handled by Claude Code via hopper and foundry — plan, execute, validate, commit, move on.
 I need to know which other coding agents and which other model families can hold up the same kind of work.
 Not in principle.
 In practice.
-On real Rust against a real framework I picked because I knew the API had drifted recently and wouldn’t be sitting comfortably in anyone’s training data.
+On real Rust or Elixir against real modern frameworks.
+For this testing, I picked Rust and Bevy, because Bevy has drifted a lot over the years and it wouldn’t be sitting comfortably in any model’s training data.

-There’s a second motivation tangled up with the first.
+There’s a second motivation tied to the first.
 I’ve been wanting to figure out where local models can usefully sit in real engineering workflows — not as a hobbyist exercise, but as a serious component of how I get work done.
 Local means zero marginal cost, full privacy, and no exposure to someone else’s billing change.
 It also means I’m responsible for every layer the cloud providers were quietly absorbing for me.
-The bake-off was a chance to test both questions on the same task.
+This bake-off is a chance to test both questions on the same task.

-So I ran one.
+So I ran this test today.
 Same prompt — build an authentic Space Invaders clone in Rust + Bevy, from an empty repo, autonomously, through hopper’s standard phases.
 Seven profiles.
 Six model families across two runners (claude and opencode).
-One worker, one item at a time, so each profile ran in isolation.
 I committed to playing every binary that compiled.
-This is the first writeup in what’s going to be a series.
+This is the first writeup in what’s going to be a longer series along this journey.

-Here’s the cohort and the result, as a single picture before I dig in:
+Here’s today’s cohort and the result, as a single picture before I dig in:

 ¹ Routed via OAuth subscription, which reports zero in the audit stream — real token consumption was substantial. ² Local hosting on an M4 Max, no marginal API cost; roughly 2.5–3 hours of GPU time per run.